solliancenet/cloud-core-2020/data-ai/day-4/challenge/team-challenge-iot-smart-city.md

 ### Task 2: Configure and execute the ReadEngineAlerts solution in Visual Studio 2019

-1. Browse to the Lab-files folder containing the extracted solution files for the lab.
+1. Browse to the Lab-files folder containing the extracted solution files for the lab (ex. `C:\MCW-IoT-and-the-Smart-City-master\Hands-on lab\Lab-files`).

 2. Open **ReadEngineAlerts\\ReadEngineAlerts.sln** with Visual Studio 2019.